influxdata/docs-v2/content/v2.0/process-data/manage-tasks/create-task.md

 3. Select **New Task**.
 4. In the left panel, specify the task options.
    See [Task options](/v2.0/process-data/task-options) for detailed information about each option.
+5. Select a token to use from the **Token** dropdown.
-5. In the right panel, enter your task script.
+6. In the right panel, enter your task script.
-6. Click **Save** in the upper right.
+7. Click **Save** in the upper right.

 {{< img-hd src="/img/2-0-tasks-create-edit.png" title="Create a task" />}}